LucaDeSiena/MuRAT/README.md

 The program works on Mac, Linux and Windows systems with Matlab version R2025b or higher.

+Necessary Toolboxes:

+1. Curve Fitting Toolbox,
+2. Global Optimization Toolbox,
+3. Image Processing Toolbox,
+4. Mapping Toolbox,
+5. Optimization Toolbox,
+6. Signal Processing Toolbox.

-Necessary Toolboxes: Signal Processing, Curve Fitting, Image Processing and Mapping.
-The Parallel Computing Toolbox is recommended for speed.
+The Parallel Computing Toolbox is optional but recommended for speed.

 Custom toolboxes not included in standard Matlab installations are also provided with the package.
 These are: